apokryphus/advanced-combat-system/README.md

 Easy installer script that downloads and installs the mod automatically.
 - Download this [script](https://github.com/apokryphus/advanced-combat-system/releases/download/supplement-v1.0.0/ACS_INSTALL_SCRIPT_RIGHT_CLICK_TO_RUN_WITH_POWERSHELL.ps1) and place it directly in your **The Witcher 3 installation folder**.
 - If you see the folders **bin**, **content**, and **dlc**, then the script is in the correct place.
-- Right click the script and run with Powershell.
+- Right click the script and run with PowerShell.

 ### Manual Installation:
 For those that prefer to install manually.